Melodic-Mind/Note-Art/README.md

 const a = new PitchClass('a')

-console.log(a.interval(5))  // Returns a new pitch class instance with the pitch class set as 'D'
+console.log(a.interval(5))  // Returns a new pitch class instance with 'D' as the pitch.

 // Note